BIOLOGICAL PSYCHOLOGY WITH RESEARCH METHODS 2 - 2020/1

 - lecturer joining in group discussions, available for questions throughout all tutorials

-- students to write a 1-2 page project proposal (1 per small group) which the lecturer will review and comment on (tutorial 2)
+- students to write a 1-page project proposal outlining their research question which the lecturer will review and comment on (tutorial 2)

 - students are offered trouble shooting sessions in the run up to the deadline for their coursework (lab report, marked)